 - Level 2: The ideas must be complete

-- Are all reasonable questions asked and answered?
+- All reasonable questions have asked and answered.

-- Here are some questions that might be asked (non-exhaustive):
+- Here are some of the common questions asked:

 - What is the approach?

 - What is special about this approach?

 - Did you invent a new algorithm?

 - Did you implement a piece of software?